2022-09-06 10:19:44 • Filed to:

-In the "Searchable Text Image" option, you can just find and read the desired text while in the "Editable Text" option, you cannot only find the text but can also edit and replace it.
+In the Scan option, you can just find and read the desired text while in the "Scan to editable text" option, you cannot only find the text but can also edit and replace it.
 You can also change the language and customize the pages if needed.

 If you are looking for a specific word that is used more than one time in the PDF and is spread over several locations in the file, you can do it easily.
-Once the scanned PDF document is converted into editable text successfully, click the "Search" icon in the vertical menu bar on the left side and a search bar will appear.
+Once the scanned PDF document is converted into editable text successfully, you can press the "Ctrl +F" keys to search words.